 In our recent work~\cite{kurnaz2024optimizing}, we addressed SASV optimization directly for the a-DCF metric.
-In practice, the heaviside function $H(\cdot)$ in \eqref{eq:all_p} is replaced by its differentiable approximation, namely, the logistic sigmoid $\sigma(t) = 1/\left(1 + \mathrm{exp}(-t)\right)$.
+In practice, the heaviside function $H(\cdot)$ in \eqref{eq:all_p} is replaced by its differentiable approximation, namely, the logistic sigmoid $\sigma(t) = 1/\left(1 + \mathrm{exp}(-t)\right)$, following the approach proposed in \cite{mingote19_interspeech} and adopted in our recent work~\cite{kurnaz2024optimizing}.
 This provides a differentiable proxy to the a-DCF that can be optimized through standard gradient-based approaches.
 We adopt similar strategy in the present work, with further detail provided in Section \ref{sec:proposed-approach}.